A Vulnerability Study on Academic Collaboration Networks Based on Network Dynamics: Discussion

 This simulation assumes that users get noticed from attacks and fix their vulnerabilities.
 Nevertheless, if an attack is made with sufficient discretion, it could result unnoticed by users and propagated through the network; consequently, spying could be conducted comfortably.

-The impact on the research institution can be large since research could be hindered, ransomwared or even stolen.
+The impact on the research institution can be large since research could be hindered, be a victim of ransomware, or even stolen.
 Moreover, some research projects have private information for the studies; this information could be sensitive and, accordingly, should be kept secret.
 Information of this kind would also result affected.

 We deeply discussed the publishing of this paper in terms of ethics.
 We encountered, among other reasons, that, if we have been able to discover this vulnerability pipeline, others could be able too.
 Making this vulnerability pipeline available as a supporting tool for security staff can be useful for determining whether personnel email is being used unintendedly; as we show in our paper, the more personnel email is misused, the worse the simulation results in terms of assessment are.
 Workers in charge of the security of the institution could obtain the vulnerability status in a realistic manner and apply the corresponding measures.
 Releasing the tool for research purposes may derive in enhancing our findings, creating new interesting works and improving the security of researchers.